 Points of Pride

-- Awarded seven education scholarships to high school students in the amount of $12,000.
-The Al Dittrich, Edward J. Kuhn, Dale Martin, and Marcus Marcero scholarships are funded through private donations.
+- Awarded five education scholarships to high school students in the amount of $10,000.
+The Al Dittrich, Edward J. Kuhn, and the Dale Martin scholarships are funded through private donations.

 - Waterford Kettering and Mott graduating high school seniors, 25 from each school, were honored by the Waterford Foundation’s Select Fifty recognition program.
 Students are selected based on their academic achievements, leadership, and citizenship.